chamindahettiarachchi/-STM32GO30F6P6TR_OBI_BATTERY_TESTER/README.md

 6. Turn the battery indicator LED on
 7. Turn the battery indicator LED off

-Battery clear-errors/reset commands are intentionally not included.
-Those commands can change battery safety state and require a separate guarded workflow with cell, temperature, and physical-condition checks.
+Battery clear-errors/reset commands are  not included.

 ## Hardware